Are you in the workforce? Are you looking for a job?

 Untreated Hearing Loss in the Workplace

 In addition to its effect on psychosocial status and interpersonal communication, a hearing loss may also influence a person’s employment status.
-Most jobs in our society require some degree of interactive verbal communication; one must be able to communicate effectively with co-workers, the public, and most important, one’s supervisors.
+Most jobs require some degree of interactive verbal communication; one must be able to communicate effectively with co-workers, the public, and most important, one’s supervisors.
 Any hindrance in that ability may interfere with the efficiency and accuracy of these communication exchanges and thus affect how well a job is performed.
 This, in turn, may well influence the compensation that a person receives for the job he or she is doing.
-It can, for example, help determine how much people with a hearing loss are paid for a job or, indeed, whether they have a job at all.
+It can, for example, help determine how much people with hearing loss are paid for a job or, indeed, whether they have a job at all.

 Government Job Opportunities

 - Federal Jobs Network lets you know that people with disabilities can apply through Schedule A. What is schedule A?
 How do I apply?
 Find answers here.

 - USAJOBS is provided at no cost and offers information on thousands of U.S. government job opportunities worldwide.

 - Federal Employment of People with Disabilities is provided by the U.S. Office of Personnel Management